soy-crypto/LLM_Engineering/README.md

 # 🎯 Objective

-Understand when LLM inference is:
+Understand when LLM inference becomes:

 * **Compute-bound**
 * **Memory-bandwidth-bound**
 * **Memory-capacity-constrained**
 * **Backend-limited**
+* **Serving-saturation-bound**

-Rather than just measuring tokens/sec, this project models and validates the structural causes of performance behavior.
+Rather than reporting tokens/sec in isolation, this project models and validates the structural causes of performance behavior.

 ---